 (ii) Justification for the quantity of additional capacity to be requested;

-(iii) Identification of potential Generation Resources or Load providing capacity considered by ERCOT to be acceptable for providing the additional capacity.
+(iii) Identification of potential Generation Resources, Energy Storage Resources (ESRs), or Load providing capacity considered by ERCOT to be acceptable for providing the additional capacity.
 Load capacity may be provided by Entities who, at ERCOT’s direction, would interrupt consumption of electric power and remain interrupted until released by ERCOT; and

 (iv) A schedule of activities associated with the proposed procurement.